 – Stabo Elektronik 20100 Pro: Energy-saving mode good voice quality and channel memory when switched off.
 Contra: no key lock, no signal at the end of the voice transmission and no voice activation

 – Motorola TLKR T40 Pro: very handy and easy to use, battery level indicator and energy saving mode.
 Contra: no voice activation

 – DeTeWe Outdoor 8500 PMR Pro: good voice quality, battery level indicator and a backlit display and can be used with a headset.
 Contra: no key lock

 wirelesss are a great way to get in touch with friends and acquaintances.
 Since the freely accessible radio signals are available to all, the spark is completely free of charge and thus an excellent alternative to the sometimes quite expensive phone or phone.
 With the large number of manufacturers and models, everyone will find exactly the radio that suits them.
 If you know enough about the features of the radios before you buy, you will enjoy your new hobby for a long time.

-- Philips cordless phone
+- Samsung mobile phone

-- control software
+- Financial software for Mac

 - Electric Cooler

 - av receiver